Hua2308/Docs/Object Oriented Programming/Mixin.md

 ​        Mitigation:

-​        Java: interface D must reimplement the default method.
+​        Java: After Java 8, interface D must reimplement the default method.
+Before Java 8, it is perfectly fine to have same name methods in different interfaces ( as they are not implemented anyway, no conflict. )

 ​        Python: inherit based on order specified in the tuple of based classes, i.e. D, B, C, A, whichever first contains the method